dopeboy/curriculum-2.0/units/5-string/lessons/1-string/README.md

 ### Opening

-Today we will learn about arrays.
-This is important because arrays are a tool that programmers can use to store a large set of data.
-It connects to what we've previously learned because we will be able to access and manipulate variables that are stored in an array.
+Today we will learn about strings.
+This is important because strings store what we humans use everyday to communicate with each other: words and sentences.
+It connects to what we've previously learned because we will be able to create variables to store strings.
+Additionally, we will get to call pre-built functions to manipulate strings.

-Someone give me an example of a list in real life.
-A grocery list contains items that I need to buy when I go shopping.
-A parking lot contains a list of cars that are parked.
-Have we seen lists before?
-A string is actually a list too!
-It's a list of characters strung together.
+Someone give me an example of a word.
+Any word.
+What is a word made up of?
+How can I change this word?
+How can I add more to the word?

 ### Introduction of new material ("I do")

-####Create and initialize an array
+####Create and initialize a string

 ```
-var fruits=["banana", "watermelon", "apple"];
+var buzz = "To infinity, and beyond!";
 ```

+Let's break this down right to left.
+Notice the **double quotes** (`"`).
+All strings start and end with them.
+Inside the double quotes we find the actual contents of the string which is a sentence in this case.
+Your text editor will change the color of the contents of your string.
+It does this because it wants to visually assist you when you are scanning through your code.

+This string is then stored in a variable called `buzz`.

 ####Access and print an element of an array